 You’ve heard this one a thousand times before, and with good reason: it works.
 Having an accountability partner will get you out of bed on those cold mornings and motivate you to move on those nights when you’d rather eat pizza and watch netflix (I LOVE pizza and Netflix).
 You and your partner may BOTH be dreading a particular workout, but neither one of you wants to be the first person to chicken out.
 So instead, you get it done.

-Need more than a partner?
+Need more than a partner to boost your running motivation?
 Find a training group.
 Nothing gets you moving like the FOMO (fear of missing out) of a post long run pancake session with friends.

 Perhaps for you need a daily visual reminder.
 Put a picture of your goal race course, bib, or some other visual reminder somewhere you will see it daily.
 Next to your bed when you wake up.
 On the “wallpaper” of your computer screen.
 Anywhere that you will see it multiple times per day and it will subconsciously remind you “hey, here’s this really cool thing we are going to do, let’s get excited!”